-The curricula composed for this programme are of an academic nature.
-In composing the curricula, consideration was given to career possibilities and the manpower needs of the country.
-These curricula prepare the student for further postgraduate study in Psychology.
+The curriculum composed for this programme are of an academic nature.
+In composing it, consideration was given to career possibilities and the manpower needs of the country and prepare the student for further postgraduate study in Psychology.

 The programme is presented on a fulltime basis and the closing date for applications is 16 September.